-At Otterburn First School we believe a high quality PE curriculum should be an integral part of the whole school curriculum and one that staff, children and parents understand and can contribute to.
-Our school recognises the values that a high quality PE and school sport curriculum gives children.
+At Otterburn Primary School we believe a high-quality PE curriculum should be an integral part of the whole school curriculum and one that staff, children and parents understand and can contribute to.

 Developing children’s personal qualities through PE can have a positive impact towards school and learning.
 When PE and school sport provision is of the highest quality, all children will, to the best of their abilities, develop and demonstrate the following personal qualities:

 - A strong desire to learn & make progress;

 - High levels of dedication, attendance and involvement in PE and school sport;

 - High levels of commitment to PE and school sport;